-2022 (the "Inseego Notes"), depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
+During the second quarter of 2020, we issued \$180.4 million of 3.25% convertible senior notes due 2025 (the "2025 Notes") and used a portion of the proceeds to repay our previous term loan in full and retire the 5.5% convertible senior notes due 2022 (the "2022 Notes" formerly referred to as the "Inseego Notes").
+Our ability to make scheduled payments on, or to refinance our indebtedness, depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
 Our business may not generate cash flow from operations in the future sufficient to service our debt and other fixed charges, fund working capital needs and make necessary capital expenditures.
 If we are unable to generate such cash flow, we may be required to adopt one or more alternatives, such as selling assets, refinancing or restructuring debt or obtaining additional equity capital on terms that may be onerous or dilutive.
 Our ability to refinance or restructure our indebtedness will depend on the capital markets and our financial condition at such time.
 We may not be able to engage in any of these activities or engage in these activities on favorable terms, which could result in a default on our debt obligations.
+Any default under such indebtedness could have a material adverse effect on our business, results of operations and financial condition.